 If you've ever wondered how to turn your team into a powerhouse of productivity, creativity, and genuine enthusiasm, you're in the right place.
 Employee motivation is a tricky concept that goes way beyond the traditional notions of incentives and rewards.
 It's about creating an atmosphere where each team member feels valued, appreciated, and wanted.

-For example, according to Randstad’s Global Report on Employer Brand Research (REBR), creating a positive and productive work environment is the fourth most important reason that employees are attracted to a business.
-The first is, of course, salary and benefits.
+For example, according to over 12,000 UK workers surveyed for Randstad’s UK Report on Employer Brand Research (REBR), creating a an environment where employees feel they can belong regardless of age, gender and ethnicity is the fifth most important reason that employees are attracted to a business.
+The first is work-life balance, closely followed by an attractive salary.
 However, when you consider that 34% of employees would leave a toxic work environment instead of waiting it out, you begin to see the immense impact of workplace culture on employee satisfaction and retention.

 In this article, we explore what employee motivation looks like, the importance of understanding your workforce, and four great employee motivation strategies.